bgachara/notes/databases.md

     - DECIMAL(exact), FLOAT(approximation)
     - decimal(10,4)
     - double is bigger than float, 8 to 4 bytes.
+    - exact types are implemented in the db.

   - Strings
     - CHAR, VARCHAR, BINARY, VARBINARY, BLOB, TEXT, ENUM, SET.